LibertasIoT/libertas-rpi-img/README.md

 End users can control their receivers using our standard UI with our smartphone App.
 A few clicks can bind the controls to real buttons such as Libertas remote control.
 Furthermore, those virtual devices can be controlled with other Apps just like real devices.

-It works much better than the official App on your smartphone!
-[Here is the source code](https://github.com/librehome/librehome/blob/main/SmartonLabs/LibertasDenonAVR.ts) if you don't want to try Hub for now.
+It works much better than the official App on smartphones!
+[Here is the source code](https://github.com/librehome/librehome/blob/main/SmartonLabs/LibertasDenonAVR.ts) if you do not want to try Hub for now.

 ![Virtual Device](images/virtual_device.png)